RustFestEU/blog.rustfest.eu/_posts/2018-09-29-cfp-in-progress.md

 out with their dog JPEG, exploring the beautiful outdoors of the PNW, and lifting heavy things only to put them down again.

-## Impl Days
+# impl Days

-What would a RustFest be without Impl Days!
-The Impl Days will take place on <strong>November, 26th-27th 2018</strong>.
+What would a RustFest be without impl Days!
+The impl Days will take place on <strong>November, 26th-27th 2018</strong>.
 We are contacting possible venues to find a good spot to allow rustaceans enjoy the event and do something awesome together.